mburns/piwik-cookbook/README.md

 DESCRIPTION
 ===========

-Installs [piwik](http://piwik.org/) using nginx and php-fastcgi either on a single server or on a cluster of server for high traffic sites.
+Installs [piwik](http://piwik.org/) using nginx and php-fastcgi either on a single server or on a cluster of servers for high traffic sites.

 REQUIREMENTS
 ============